• +1-800-513-5423

 With the recent opioid epidemic figures in, for therapy and aftercare, there will be a significant shortage of money available for the treatment of addiction.
 It is estimated that the opioid epidemic will cost hundreds of billions of dollars over the next 10 years.
 Cuts to the Medicaid program which pays for more than 40% of Buprenorphine (a life-saving opioid addiction drug) prescriptions, could affect millions of lives nationwide.

-States being able to opt-out of ObamaCare protections.
+States being able to opt out of ObamaCare protections.

 Under ObamaCare, there is a requirement that makes it mandatory for an insurance provider to sell insurance to the American public to offer Essential Health Benefits.
 These “Essential Health Benefits” include provisions that cover addiction treatment, mental health, preventative care, contraception, and emergency services.
 For a full list of benefits please visit https://www.healthcare.gov/coverage/what-marketplace-plans-cover.
 The new Senate bill, if passed will end essential benefits for people covered under the Medicaid expansion programs by 2020.